Behtsa/twitter-version-0.0.6/README.md

 - Add the time the tweet was published.
 In the 24 hour format: hh: mm ..

-_All of this requierements was succesfully completed._
+_All of this requierements were succesfully completed._

 ***